MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-code-costs.md

 Optimizing network traversal is about minimizing network traffic between workload components.
 Data transfer often has an associated cost.
 By minimizing network traffic, you can reduce the amount of data that needs to be transferred while lowering costs.

 Analyze your workload and identify any unnecessary data transfers between components.
 Avoid transferring redundant or duplicate data, and transmit only essential information.
-Optimizing network protocols and applying caching mechanisms can also help.
+For example, if a component repeatedly requests the same data from another component, this is a candidate for optimization.
+You can refactor your code to reduce unnecessary calls or to batch requests, minimizing the data transferred.

+Often, applications may send entire objects or data structures when only a few fields are needed.
+By optimizing the code to send only the required data, you minimize the size of each data transfer.
+Some network protocols are more efficient than others, such as HTTP/2 versus HTTP/1.1.
+Applying caching mechanisms can also help optimize network traversals.

 #### Optimize network protocols